-The school will always seek to work in partnership with parents and other agencies to ensure the best possible outcomes for the child and family'
+The school will always seek to work in partnership with parents and other agencies to ensure the best possible outcomes for the child and family.'

 The following notice is made available to all visitors in reception.
 In addition, all visitors are provided with additional safeguarding guidance.
+It is also on the school website.